alvinr/data-modeling/aerospike/activity_stream/README.md

 * Fan out on write with bucketing

 ## Fan Out on Read
 For each message, we record who sent the message, along with the recipients.
 If we now want to show all the messages the user has sent and received, how do we do that?
 The answer is that it's complicated.
-Even if we create a secondary index on the recipients (the tofield), we then have to perform a scatter­gather query; this data design causes inefficiencies and will not scale well.
+Even if we create a secondary index on the recipients (the ```to_field```), we then have to perform a scatter­-gather query; this data design causes inefficiencies and will not scale well.

 To summarize this pattern:
 * One record per message sent
 * Multiple recipients stored in an array
 * Recipient list has a Secondary Index
 * Reading a stream for a user requires finding all messages with a matching recipient
-* Requires scatter­gather across a cluster
+* Requires scatter­-gather across a cluster

 ## Fan Out on Write
 So how do we avoid the overhead and complexity of obtaining all the messages to display the stream?
 We can simply model the stream on the user record, and, each time a user posts, add a copy of the message to each of the recipients’ streams.
 We are simply denormalizing the message to each recipient.